Helgeland: Geography

-The Solvær Islands (Solværøyene) in Lurøy consists of about 300 small and flat islands and has the highest densities of Eurasian eagle-owls in Europe.
+The Solvær Islands (Solværøyene) in Lurøy Municipality consists of about 300 small and flat islands and has the highest densities of Eurasian eagle-owls in Europe.

 The highest mountains, are located inland, where Oksskolten is the highest mountain in Northern Norway.
-There are many valleys inland, such as the Dunderland Valley, Vefsndalen, and Hattfjelldal.
+There are many valleys inland, such as the Dunderlandsdalen, Vefsndalen, and Hattfjelldalen.
 Røssvatnet is the second largest lake in Norway.
 There are three large national parks in Helgeland: Saltfjellet–Svartisen National Park (partly), Børgefjell National Park (partly), and Lomsdal–Visten National Park (created in May 2009).